VoidWitch/SC2002_CampProject/README.md

 # SC2002_CampProject
 The assignment for your group will be to design and develop a: Camp Application and Management System (CAMs).
 CAMs is an application for staff and students to manage, view and register for camps within NTU.
 The application will act as a centralized hub for all staff and  students.

 User:

-• All users will need to login to this hub using their user account.
+- All users will need to login to this hub using their user account.

-o User ID will be the NTU network user ID, that is the part before @ in email address.
+- User ID will be the NTU network user ID, that is the part before @ in email address.

 o Assume all users use the default password, which is password.